cosmincatalin/helios-station/README.md

 ## How to use it

-#### Compiling
+#### Building

-First you need to compile the project so that you end up with the application artifact.
+First you need to build the project so that you end up with the application artifact.

 `docker run -it --rm -v "$(pwd)":/app -w /app maven:3.6.3-jdk-14 mvn clean package`